Webinars

 The webinars are primarily intended for healthcare professionals but are also accessible to patients and the general public.
 All sessions will be available on this platform with enduring access and translated captions.

-Sign up for the newsletter to stay informed once registration opens.
+Sign up for the newsletter to stay informed when registration opens for the upcoming webinar topics planned for 2026 and 2027.

 Webinar Topics